arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 Use [`arangodb create tls keyfile`](./Security.md) to create a server key file.

-To let the starter created a self-signed server key file, use the `--ssl.auto-key` option like this:
+To let the _Starter_ created a self-signed server key file, use the `--ssl.auto-key` option like this:

 ```bash
 arangodb --ssl.auto-key
 ```

 All starters used to make a cluster must be using SSL or not.
-You cannot have one starter using SSL and another not using SSL.
+You cannot have one _Starter_ using SSL and another not using SSL.

-If you start a starter using SSL, it's own HTTP server (see API) will also use SSL.
+If you start a _Starter_ using SSL, it's own HTTP server (see API) will also use SSL.

 Note that all starters can use different server key files.